CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

 In terms of valuable contents, the majority of the items here are of modest worth.
 However, among them, you discover thirty beaver pelts, each worth 2 gold pieces.
-These pelts were recently plundered from a convoy traveling along the Triboar Trail just a few days ago.
+These pelts were recently plundered from a convoy traveling along the Trident Trail just a few days ago.

 ### 8. Crevasse

 The characters find themselves in this area through one of three different routes: the tunnel connecting to area 1, the storeroom in area 7, or the rough-hewn passage to the south.
 This southern passage extends beyond the map for about a hundred feet, eventually leading to an exit in the woods south of Tresendar Manor.
-It provides an ideal clandestine means of smuggling individuals or goods in and out of Phandalin, keeping them concealed from prying eyes, making it a suitable choice for a group of slavers and thieves.
+It provides an ideal clandestine means of smuggling individuals or goods in and out of Tuntin, keeping them concealed from prying eyes, making it a suitable choice for a group of slavers and thieves.

 ```
 Within this vast and chilling cavern, a peculiar, cold draft drifts through, carrying with it a faint, ominous aroma of decaying flesh.
 A rift cleaves the cavern in two, flanked by two roughly hewn stone columns that serve as support for the twenty-foot-tall ceiling.
 Two wooden bridges, each fashioned with arches, traverse the chasm.